The Importance of Weather Forecast and Wind Direction [Full Guide]

 For example, if the wind blows toward a building, then it has to go through a change in direction for sure.
 It could either go around the building or rise above it, but the presence of the building causes a wind direction change.

-Besides, when encountering a rougher surface, the wind will slow down, resulting in a decrease of the Coriolis deflection.
+Besides, when encountering a rougher surface, the wind will slow down, decreasing the Coriolis deflection.
 But encountering a smoother surface will cause the opposite.

 As mentioned above, the wind is one of the primary elements of weather and climate.
 It is also related to the formation of different weather systems on the planet.

-Wind transports temperature and moisture from one area to another, hence, weather conditions change with the change of wind direction.
-Or in other words, a change in wind direction and wind speed as well will result in a change of weather.
+Wind transports temperature and moisture from one area to another; hence, weather conditions change with the change in wind direction.
+In other words, a change in wind direction and speed will result in a change in weather.

 Weather conditions change with the change of wind direction